 About My ChartsI use charting that is independent of the platform I execute trades on.
-I use Tradingview for my chart analyses.
-As an alternative, you can also use platforms like Investing.com, Metatrader or CTrader.
+I use Investing.com for my chart analyses.
+As an alternative, you can also use platforms like TradingView, Metatrader or CTrader.
 However, to use these last two platforms you will at least need to open a demo account at a broker that offers the platform and the usage of these demo accounts is often limited in time.

-I recommend Tradingview, because:
+I recommend both Investing.com as well as Tradingview, because:

-- Tradingview is free to get started.
+- Both are free to get started.